 “I got a lot of compliments and I thought that was nice,” she said.
 “If it looked good to lose some weight, I should probably lose some more.
 That’s something you’ll hear from everyone who has an eating disorder.”

 But a routine medical check-up in the 12th grade found otherwise: At 5-foot-3, she weighed 93 pounds.
 She was officially diagnosed with anorexia, and her doctor recommended a psychiatrist.
-The diagnosis shocked Jundef and her family.
-“I was a well-adjusted, happy teenager,” Jundef recalled.
+The diagnosis shocked Chaya and her family.
+“I was a well-adjusted, happy teenager,” Chaya recalled.
 “Psychiatrists were for crazy people.”

-Like many girls her age in the Orthodox world, Jundef intended to attend a seminary in Israel the year after she graduated.
-Her family worked out a deal with the doctor: Jundef would be allowed to go if her weight increased to 104 pounds.
+Like many girls her age in the Orthodox world, Chaya intended to attend a seminary in Israel the year after she graduated.
+Her family worked out a deal with the doctor: Chaya would be allowed to go if her weight increased to 104 pounds.
 Gaining weight was harder than she initially imagined.
 Part of anorexia is a phobia around food.
-Jundef managed to boost her weight to 97 pounds and then discovered a way to trick the scale: drinking copious amount of water before being weighed.
+Chaya managed to boost her weight to 97 pounds and then discovered a way to trick the scale: drinking copious amount of water before being weighed.
 She got to go to Israel.

 Eventually, her hair began falling out and she found it harder to concentrate.
 Sitting in chairs was painful.
 Her weight was down to 80 pounds, and her heart rate dropped to the 40s.
 She flew home and enrolled in a day-treatment program in a Toronto hospital for teenagers suffering from eating disorders.
 “My family didn’t know what to do,” she said.
 “I wasn’t allowed to tell people [the truth].
 We told people I had mono.”